-Critical Aspects of Sustainability (CAS) – This National Science Foundation program seeks to support basic research through core disciplinary programs aimed at improving the sustainability of resources for future generations while maintaining or improving current products in order to offer technologically-advanced, economically competitive, environmentally-benign and useful materials to a global society.
-The program welcomes proposals supported through these participating divisions: the Division of Chemistry; the Division of Materials Research; the Chemical, Bioengineering, Environmental and Transport Systems Division; the Division of Civil, Mechanical and Manufacturing Innovation; and the Division of Earth Sciences.
+NSF Critical Aspects of Sustainability Program (CAS) – CAS supports basic research through core disciplinary programs aimed at improving the sustainability of resources for future generations while maintaining or improving current products in order to offer technologically-advanced, economically competitive, environmentally-benign and useful materials to a global society.
 Programs have different deadlines; consult the website for specific due dates.

 National Science Foundation (Multiple Opportunities) – NSF announces multiple energy-related grants focused on Particulate and Multiphase Processes; Fluid Dynamics; Combustion and Fire Systems; Process Systems, Reaction Engineering and Molecular Thermodynamics; Electrochemical Systems; and Catalysis.
 NSF will accept proposals for these funds at any time throughout the year.